Professor-G/MicroLIA/docs/index.rst

 ..
-LIA documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
+MicroLIA documentation master file, created by sphinx-quickstart on Thu Mar 24 11:15:14 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LIA's documentation!
+Welcome to MicroLIA's documentation!
 ===============================
-LIA is an open-source program for microlensing detection in wide-field surveys.
+MicroLIA is an open-source program for microlensing detection in wide-field surveys.
 The original engine that was published used the machine learning Random Forest model, trained using a variety of lightcurve statistics.
-The current version of LIA supports two additional models: Extreme Gradient Boost and Neural Network.
+The current version of MicroLIA supports two additional models: Extreme Gradient Boost and Neural Network.

 You can find information on the program development in the `paper <https://arxiv.org/abs/2004.14347>`_.